anishBudha/anishbudha/README.md

 </p>

 <h4>
-I am a Computer Science student passionate about exploring concurrent technologies.
-Currently, I'm diving into various technologies to broaden my tech stack and deepen my understanding of software/web development.
-I also have a keen interest in blockchain technologies and solutions, actively delve into the intricacies of decentralized systems and innovative solutions.
+As an aspiring full-stack developer, I am dedicated to expanding my technical expertise and deepening my understanding of software and web development.
+Concurrently, I am actively immersing myself in the study of programming paradigms within this domain.
+My focus extends to embracing emerging technologies, particularly blockchain and decentralized solutions, which captivate my interest.
 </h4>

 <br/>